JimBenna/nft-rulesets/README.md

 * Setup the nft rules.
 * And other ideas that will come when the scrtip evolves.

-## What is expected from you.
+## What do I expect from you :grey_question:.
-Please use this script.
-Comment, improve and share your ideas.
+* Test this script.
+* Comment, improve it
+* Share your ideas.
+* Fork this repository
+* Add a Star to this repository
-Thanks for your help.
+Thanks for your help.:pray: